brandur/org/drafts/elegant-apis.md

     }
   },
   "properties": {
-    "app" {
+    "app": {
-      "$ref": "#/definitions/app",
+      "$ref": "#/definitions/app"
     },
-    "domain" {
+    "domain": {
-      "$ref": "#/definitions/domain",
+      "$ref": "#/definitions/domain"
     }
   },
   "type": "object"
 }
 ```

 Phew!
-We've managed to build out a pretty significant schema.
+We've managed to build out a pretty significant schema already.
 Astute readers may have seen that we've defined a new property for app:

 ```
 "domains": {